-Retreats offer the benefit of physical, emotional and psychological withdrawal from the stresses and strains of everyday life: a chance to escape from the toxic effects of noise, information overload, unrealistic demands and the frantic busy-ness of 21st century living; to enjoy a safe haven in which to start to recover from trauma and to heal on all levels.
+Retreats offer the opportunity of physical, emotional and psychological withdrawal from the stresses and strains of everyday life: a chance to escape from the toxic effects of noise, information overload, unrealistic demands and the frantic busy-ness of 21st century living and to enjoy a safe haven in which to start to recover from menal trauma and to heal on all levels.

-On retreat, life is simple.
-Every aspect of each day allows you to relax in a quiet environment in beautiful surroundings, often with walks and some form of meditation/quiet contemplation enabling you to go into a deeper, often ignored, part of yourself.
-They provide space in which to regain a sense of self, of calm, of sanity.
+On retreat life is simple.
+Every aspect of each day allows you to relax in a quiet environment in beautiful surroundings, often with walks and some form of meditation or quiet contemplation enabling you to go deep in to an often ignored part of yourself.
+They provide space in which to regain a sense of being, calm and sanity.

-Whilst, in the main, a Retreat involves going to a place that affords privacy, peace and quiet, a true retreat is less about an actual place than about the energy.
+Whilst, in the main, a retreat involves going to a place that affords privacy, peace and quiet, a true retreat is less about an actual place than about the energy.
 A personal retreat might simply be via a natural communing with nature in a beautiful, peaceful setting.
-However, most people prefer an organized Retreat.
+However, most people prefer an organized retreat that offers suuport.

 Anyone, from any faith or no faith at all is welcome to join us here.
 Our core values are sourced from basic Buddhist principles of loving kindness, compassion and respect.

 One of the basic beliefs of Buddhism is the conviction that happiness and good fortune are attainable to all, regardless of age, race or background.